Agustin Corbat

 I have also worked with different image modalities, such as Magnetic Resonance Imaging and Video acuisitions, and diverse topics such as ecology and petrography.

-- Image Analysis
+• Image Analysis

-Services
+Services & Materials

-Interfacing with other networks
+Interfacing with Other Networks

 On Navigating the Archipelago